 Partial hospitalization is one of the viable options available to opiate addicts.
 These programs cater to patients who don’t require the level and intensity of service that inpatient residential programs provide.
 As such, you receive effective treatments without an overnight stay or living at the addiction treatment facility, like in inpatient treatment programs.
 Partial hospitalization typically offers more treatment time than a standard outpatient treatment program.

 These programs are usually reserved for people who don’t require detoxification or constant supervision during treatment.
 Therefore, experts don’t recommend IOPs for those battling severe addiction.
 This program’s patients usually live at home; they can continue with their everyday lives with much flexibility while progressing through their treatment, compared to residential or inpatient treatment programs.

 Outpatient Drug Rehabilitation

-Outpatient rehabilitation exists for individuals with a mild substance problem who want to get sober.
+Outpatient rehabilitation exists for individuals with mild substance problems who want to get sober.
 However, their commitments at work, home, and elsewhere may rob them of the time and restrictions that accompany inpatient, partial hospitalization, and intensive outpatient programs.
-Patients are typically required to check-in at specific times for counseling and medication.
+Patients are typically required to check in at specific times for counseling and medication.
 Outpatient programs vary in intensity and the range of services available to you, but the overall focus is on education, counseling, and providing a support network.

 Rehabilitation Therapies for Opiate Addiction

-Therapy is crucial to your recovery process; aside from getting you off drugs, you can also learn vital new coping mechanisms and hobbies.
+Therapy is crucial to your recovery process.
+Aside from getting off drugs, you can also learn vital new coping mechanisms and hobbies.
 Both inpatient and outpatient treatment option types provide individual counseling, group therapy, and cognitive-behavioral therapy (CBT).